-7.2 The Scroll-Lock Reset
+7.3 The Scroll-Lock Reset

-In an extender system, you can reinitialize the keyboard and the associated mouse after you detach and reconnect either of them, or if either of them ever lock up.
-Do this (at either the local or remote station) by pressing and holding the right [Shift] key, pressing and releasing [Scroll Lock], and releasing right [Shift].
-(Note that the extender will automatically reinitialize the keyboard and mouse whenever you attach them.)
+In a KVM/Serial Extender system, you can press and release the Scroll Lock key once on a keyboard attached to the Remote Unit (or twice on the keyboard of a Dual-Access model's Local Unit-see Section 7.5) to reinitialize the keyboard and the associated mouse after you detach and reconnect either of them.
+You can also press and release Scroll Lock to attempt to reset the keyboard and mouse if either of them ever lock up.
+Note that the Extender will automatically reinitialize the keyboard and mouse whenever you attach them.
 If a Scroll-Lock reset doesn't help your remote keyboard or mouse, try cycling power to the Remote Unit.